soulwing/rc/README.md

 ### Installation

+1. Clone this repository into some convenient location.
-1. Copy the file named `rc` to some directory that is on your path.
+2. Copy the file named `rc` to some directory that is on your path.
-2. Make sure the permissions on the file allow you to execute it.
+3. Make sure the permissions on the file allow you to execute it.

 ### Usage